aseriousbiz/blog/_posts/2021/2021-06-08-user-interface-support.md

     name: haacked
 ---

-Abbot skills get a lot done despite being text based.
-But sometimes a human just wants to click a button.
+Abbot skills get a lot done despite being text-based; but sometimes a human just wants to click a button.
 With the latest release of Abbot (`0.15.0-beta`), Abbot supports user interface elements such as buttons.
-This enables skill authors to create approval workflows, simple games, etc. within chat.
+This enables skill authors to create approval workflows, simple games, and more within chat.

 Be sure to read the [documentation for the feature](https://docs.ab.bot/guides/ui-elements/?tabs=tabid-cs).